ewilliams-zoot/file-builder-ui/README.md

   - Validation like duplicate file names
 - Better UI experience
   - sub-menus for context menu perhaps
-  - choosing which kind of file to create (like a wizard)
-    - this can include setting the name upon creation too
 - Better shared code between file and folder
 - New file and folder "services" for mutations to keep components clean